facebookresearch/detectron2/projects/DensePose/doc/TOOL_APPLY_NET.md

 sys.path.append("/your_detectron2_path/detectron2_repo/projects/DensePose/")
 ```

-The file `result.pkl` contain the list of results per image, for each image the result is a dictionary.
+The file `result.pkl` contain the list of results per image, for each image the result is a dictionary:
-DensePose results are stored under `'pred_densepose'` key, which is an instance of DensePoseResult class.
 ```
 data: [{'file_name': '/your_path/image1.jpg',
         'scores': tensor([0.9884]),